-This document data set contains paper copies of many of the seismic reflection survey sections from the original seismic sections data set (ORIGSEISECS) .
-These have been made for interpretation.
-Most data are within the UK onshore area; although there are some UK near-shore and offshore (North Sea, Irish Sea) and foreign data.
+This document data set contains original prints, on paper, sepia or film, of seismic reflection survey location (navigation) maps.
+These provide the location data for the seismic sections of the Original Seismic Sections (ORIGSEISECS) and Copy Seismic Sections (COPYSEISECS) datasets.
+Almost all data are within the UK onshore area; although there are some UK near-shore and offshore (North Sea, Irish Sea) and foreign data.
 Most data were acquired for commercial hydrocarbon exploration and subsequently provided to BGS for use on specific projects.
-Some data were acquired by BGS and other public-sector bodies, e.g. BIRPS (British Institutes Reflection Profiling Syndicate ), for academic research.
-The documents are dyeline prints or plain-paper photocopies.
-They are stored folded in boxes, approx 40 sections per box, approx 530 boxes.
-There are a lot of duplicates, there being an interpreted and uninterpreted copy of many profiles.
-Mostly concentrated in areas prospective for coal, oil and gas.
+Some data were acquired by BGS and other public-sector bodies, e.g. BIRPS, for academic research.
+All maps are digitised upon receipt (see LOCSEC database) and then archived in this data set.
+(Copies used to be used for interpretation purposes but this is no longer the case.)
+Documents stored rolled in tubes.
+Approx 800 maps.

 EPSRC project EP/K035878/1 - DiSECCS research has focussed on developing advanced seismic monitoring tools and combining these with social science research to identify key factors in establishing trust and confidence in the storage system.This report presents insights into and recommendations for the monitoring systems and protocols required to maintain the integrity of storage reservoirs suitable for large-scale CO2 storage and for obtaining a social licence to operate a CCS project.